VoronDesign/VoronUsers/printer_mods/nhchiu/V0.1_Movable_Pulley_Z/README.md

    ![Upper End](./Images/Top_Belt_End.png)

-   (Note: As marked in the figure, keep the top idler mount and endstop mount below the bottom of the horizontal aluminum extrusion, or the mini-AB might crash onto the screw heads or printed parts.)
+   (Note: As marked in the figure, keep the top idler mount and endstop mount below the bottom of the horizontal aluminum extrusion, or the mini-AB might crash into the screw heads or printed parts.)

    ![Top Position](./Images/Top_Position.png)